Australian Bureau of Statistics

 Data for most common items are considered broadly comparable between the 2011-12 and 2007-08 surveys.

-However in 2004-05, personal income data was only collected from persons aged 18 years and over.
-Care should be taken when making comparisons with the 2004-05 survey and the more recent 2011-12 and 2007-08 NHS surveys that the same age groups are being used.
+However in 2007-08, personal income data was only collected for persons aged 18 years and over.
+Care should be taken when making comparisons between the 2007-08 NHS and 2011-12 NHS that the same age groups are being used.

 Unless otherwise noted, content on this website is licensed under a Creative Commons Attribution 2.5 Australia Licence together with any terms, conditions and exclusions as set out in the website Copyright notice.
 For permission to do anything beyond the scope of this licence and copyright terms contact us.